 by Artist Giles Newman

 These aesthetic hand carved spoons are made from naturally fallen wood.
 The Northern England and Wales Artist, Giles Newman, has a background in photography and graphic design.
 He began teaching himself how to carve in 2015.
-In just three short years and with only a few tools, he’s managed to produce a wide range of skillfully crafted aesthetic pieces; each a work of art.
+In just three short years and with only a few tools, he’s managed to produce a wide range of skillfully crafted pieces; each a future museum piece.

 - Visit Giles at:

 I was so inspired by Giles’ work that I decided to try carving an ashwood spoon.
-Using one of his designs, I came up with this:
+Using one of his designs, I made this:

 It took about 2 months to complete as I had never carved anything before and had to watch a lot of tutorials on YouTube and read articles posted online.
 I invested about $35 into tools; a set of chisels and a bowl scoop.
 I also used a pocket knife with serrated edge, small handsaw for jewelry making, small handheld drill and made my own sharpening stone using an old pizza brick and leather strop from my bookbinding material.
 The one thing I didn’t have and which I think is needed is a vice or clamp to hold the carving down.
 Instead, I used a cookie sheet and wedged it in the corner.
 In the end, I created a food stain using tea, onion skin and walnuts for the bowl, black and blueberries for the flower with a pinch of RIT fabric dye and the green is pretty much everything in the crisper plus some grass from the front yard.
 All this topped with a coat of mineral oil to protect it.
 After everything dried, I gave it a good washing with a paper towel to see if any stain would come off but it appears to be set in.
 I dried it and added a coat of coconut oil, then hung it on the kitchen wall.